 11. Colette Miller’s Angel Wings

-When you can’t fake a smile anymore ’cause you waited 10 minutes in line to take a photo 😒 #doitforthegram
+When you can’t fake a smile anymore ’cause you waited 10min to take a photo and now you’re wondering what you’re doing with your life 😒 #doitforthegram

 Address: Visit Colette Miller’s site for a map of all the painted wings in Los Angeles.